Male European Wasp (Vespula germanica). Scale bar = 5 mm.

 Two species of the exotic wasp genus

-, is a relative newcomer to the state, where it is believed to have arrived around 1995 and is restricted to south-eastern Tasmania.
+Vespula vulgaris, is a relative newcomer to the state, where it is believed to have arrived around 1995.
 Both species are also present on the mainland.

 European Wasp and English Wasp appear extremely similar and are difficult to tell apart, but currently the former species is more common and widespread in the state.
 Both species have similar life cycles and behaviour.
 Vespid wasps are the most troublesome outdoor insect pest found around homes, in gardens, fruit orchards and especially where sweet foods, fruits or liquids are present.
 With their yellow and black stripes they are familiar to most Tasmanians.